openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Receiving Cross-Device Responses

-In case of the cross-device flow, the Self-Issued OPwill send the result as a HTTP POST message to the RP.
+In case of the cross-device flow, the Self-Issued OPwill send the result as an HTTP POST message to the RP.
 This requires connectivity between Self-Issued OPand RP.
 There are different ways this can be achieved.
 The RP may, for example, expose a suitable endpoint from their backend.
 Alternatively, it may employ a separate service able to receive and store such messages, where the RP then queries the Self-Issued OPresponses.

 # Relationships to Other Documents